starLORD03/starLORD03.github.io/index.md

 </div>

 ## About Me
-Experienced technical lead and automotive software engineer, specializing in vehicle diagnostics, OTA updates, and embedded platforms.
+Experienced technical lead and automotive software engineer, specializing in vehicle diagnostics, OTA updates, and Adaptive AUTOSAR.

 <a class="btn-primary" href="{{ '/about/' | relative_url }}">Learn more →</a>